ICTU/sonar/README.md

 The Sonar start script waits for the database to become available (only when using PostgreSQL).
 `DB_START_TIMEOUT` (default: 60 seconds) defines how long the script will wait for the database to become available before exiting.
 Similarly `SONAR_START_TIMEOUT` (default: 600 seconds) defines how long the script should wait for Sonar to start up.

+## Get in touch

+Point of contact for this repository is [Dennie Bouman](https://github.com/ICTU/sonar/blob/master/@denniebouman).